-Image gamma is the value of gamma, which is applied by the camera.
+Image gamma is the value of gamma applied by the camera.

-Display gamma is the value of gamma which is applied by the device such as to monitor
+Display gamma is the value of gamma that is applied by the device such as to monitor

 System gamma is a net effect of Image Gamma and Display Gamma.
 Ideally System Gamma =1, but to have good contrast and dynamic range the System Gamma value is set higher than 1.